dissyulina/cookle-cookbook/README.md

 As an Administrative Account holder, I want to:
 1. Be able to do all the functionalities as a registered user can
 2. Add, Edit, or Delete a category of recipes
-3. Be able to edit the recipes listed on the site as needed.
+3. Be able to edit any recipes listed on the site as needed.
-4. Be able to delete the recipes listed on the site as needed.
+4. Be able to delete any recipes listed on the site as needed.
 5. Be able to delete offensive reviews on the site as needed.
 6. Be able to delete/remove a user as needed.
 <br/>